-- The lowest quiz grade will be dropped at the end of the semester. - In the event you are not satisfied with one of your three chapter exam scores, you may ask your coach for a retake.
+- The lowest quiz grade will be dropped at the end of the semester. - In the event you are not satisfied with one of your three chapter exam scores, you may ask your instructor for a retake.
 Only ONE retake on a chapter exam of your choosing will be granted.
-Please reference the course schedule for specific retake request dates and test retake dates.
-You MUST solicit and receive approval from your coach prior to taking your ONE retake exam.
+Please reference the course schedule for specific retake dates.
+You MUST solicit and receive approval from your instructor prior to taking your ONE retake exam.
 All retakes must be complete prior to the final exam.